 * Note: A massive military staging area for the Union Army which provided many of the volunteer and regular soldiers who passed through it with basic training in light infantry tactics, Camp Curtin ultimately became the largest federal military camp to operate during the Civil War.

-On 4 May 1861, Lieutenant Colonel Washington H. R. Hangen marched with his subordinates from the 9th Pennsylvania Volunteers to the Harrisburg train station, hopped a rail car, and proceeded to Chester County, Pennsylvania.
-Arriving at 9 p.m. that evening, they were housed initially at the courthouse in West Chester.
+On 4 May 1861, Lieutenant-Colonel Washington H. R. Hangen marched with his subordinates from the 9th Pennsylvania Volunteers to the Harrisburg train station, hopped aboard a railroad car, and proceeded to Chester County, Pennsylvania.
+Arriving at 9 p.m. that evening, he and his men were housed initially at the courthouse in West Chester.
 In fairly short order, they relocated to a nearby site that would come to be known as Camp Wayne, where they were joined by the 11th Pennsylvania Volunteers, and continued to drill daily and receive further military training.

 Civil War Military Service — 47th Pennsylvania Volunteers

 The entry for Washington H. R. Hangen in the Civil War Veterans’ Card File at the Pennsylvania State Archives states that Washington Hangen re-upped for additional military service, re-enrolling for a three-year term on 13 January 1862 at Camp Griffin, Virginia.
-He then officially mustered in as Regimental Adjutant and 1st Lieutenant with the 47th Pennsylvania Volunteers’ central command.
+He then officially mustered in as Regimental Adjutant and First Lieutenant with the central command of the 47th Pennsylvania Volunteer Infantry.
 This entry further notes that Hangen was a resident of the Lehigh Valley at the time of his enlistment, and adds that he “Joined from Civil Life.”
 Muster rolls noted that his given name was “Washington.”

-He joined a regiment which had already spent the past four months guarding the nation’s capital from encampments in the Georgetown section of Washington, D. C. and northern Virginia.
+He joined a regiment which had already spent the past four months guarding the nation’s capital while based at encampments in the Georgetown section of Washington, D. C. and northern Virginia.

-That same month, Adjutant and 1st Lieutenant W. H. R. Hangen and fellow 47th Pennsylvanians were ordered to move from their Virginia encampment to Maryland.
+That same month (January 1862), Adjutant and First Lieutenant W. H. R. Hangen and his fellow 47th Pennsylvanians were ordered to move from their Virginia encampment to Maryland.
 Departing from Camp Griffin at 8:30 a.m. on Wednesday, 22 January 1862, they marched through deep mud with their equipment for three miles in order to reach the railroad station at Falls Church.
 Transported by rail to Alexandria, they then sailed the Potomac via the steamship City of Richmond to the Washington Arsenal, where they were reequipped before being marched off for dinner and rest at the Soldiers’ Retreat in Washington, D.C.